Problems With Your Automatic Watch? What’s The Cause And How To Solve It?

 Automatic and mechanical watches will always run slow or fast after some time.
 The most accurate watches are the COSC certified chronometers that can have a -4 or +6 seconds per day accuracy.

 Other watches can have a lesser accuracy than this and you have to check the official numbers by your watch manufacturer.
-But generally the accuracy values is within +-25 seconds a day.
+But generally the accuracy values is within +/-25 seconds a day for a low end range of automatic watches.

 If your watch have a lesser accuracy than this then this indicates a problem with your watch.
 There are 5 reasons why automatic watches will run slower or faster than acceptable accuracy: